-Although Brother Printers are quite commendable and pretty great, they are not without fault, which is why users of Brother Printers have been suffering from a multitude of different problems over the course of time.
-One of the most common and most severe problems that Brother printer users have suffered from and continue to be affected by is their wireless printers not being detected and recognized by their computer and not showing up in ControlCenter4 (the resident suite for Brother Printers) even though they both the computer and the printer are connected to one another wirelessly.
-Since the printer is not detected by the computer, the user cannot print, scan or photocopy anything as their computer fails to communicate with their printer, rendering their printer pretty much unusable.
+Although Brother Printers are quite commendable and pretty great, they are not without faults.
+This is why users of Brother Printers have suffered from a multitude of different problems over time.
+One of the most common and severe problems that Brother printer users continue to encounter is their wireless printers not being detected and recognized by their computers.
+This issue persists even when not showing up in ControlCenter4, the resident suite for Brother Printers, even though both the computer and the printer are connected to one another wirelessly.
+Because the computer fails to detect the printer, the user cannot print, scan, or photocopy anything, which essentially renders the printer unusable.

-In such cases, users receive an error the states the (model number of printer) LAN cannot be found.
-This problem can be caused by anything from security issues to corrupted registry keys or entries that have been created after a Windows update.
-This issue is most commonly known to affect users of the Brother MFC-7860DW wireless printer but can basically affect any and all printers manufactured by Brother.
-Fortunately though, fixing this problem and getting your computer to successfully detect, display and communicate with your Brother printer is pretty simple and easy.
-The following are the two most effective solutions that you can use to fix whatever issue is causing your Brother printer to not be displayed in ControlCenter4 and not work:
+In such cases, users receive an error that states the LAN of a specific model number printer cannot be found.
+This problem can be caused by anything from security issues to corrupted registry keys, or entries that have been created after a Windows update.
+This issue most commonly affects users of the Brother MFC-7860DW wireless printer, but can essentially affect any and all printers manufactured by Brother.
+Fortunately, fixing this problem and enabling your computer to successfully detect, display, and communicate with your Brother printer is relatively straightforward and easy.
+Here are the two most effective solutions that you can use to fix whatever issue is preventing your Brother printer from being displayed in ControlCenter4 or causing it not to work:

 Method 1: Clear all twain, twunk and .mtx files in the Temp folder

-Hold Windows Key and Press R. In the Run Dialog, type %temp% and Click OK.
+Hold the Windows Key and press ‘R’.
+In the run dialog, type ‘%temp%’ and click ‘OK’.

 Locate and delete any and all files in the Temp folder that have the terms twain or twunk in their names or have .mtx as their file extension.
 Examples of such files include log, twain001.mtx, twunk001.mtx and twunk002.mtx.